sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-employment-verification.md

   - you will receive a notification that the letter is ready
   - the employee will receive an email from Truework at your Sourcegraph email address to review the report and comment

+  You can read more about TrueWork [here](../process/employment_verification.md).
+Please contact me if you have any questions.

-  You can read more about TrueWork [here](https://handbook.sourcegraph.com/departments/people-talent/people-ops/process/employment_verification/).
+    You can read more about TrueWork [here](../process/employment_verification.md).
 Please contact me if you have any questions.

   Thank you,